neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 # Improvements

-The authors of Cyclegan [noted](https://junyanz.github.io/CycleGAN/) that tasks that require geomtric changes haven't been very successful so far.
+The authors of Cyclegan [noted](https://junyanz.github.io/CycleGAN/) that tasks requiring large geomtric changes aren't likely to be successful.
 I've just confirmed this.

 The network seems to struggle with the large geometric shifts required to convert a simpsons chartacter to a real person (and vice-versa).
 I'm unsure if more training would rectify this issue.
 The tricky thing with GANs is figuring out when to stop training.
 Visual inspection [seems](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/166) to be the answer for Cyclegan.
 It might be worthwhile to train for another few days and see what happens.